nhall/normalize.css/README.md

 ## How to use it

-The Normalize.css has been repurposed as a Sass partial.
+Normalize.scss is a Sass partial.
 No other styles should come before Normalize.css.
 That means `_normalize.scss` should be the first partial imported in your project.

 ## Browser support